If you feel unsafe for any reason, please call 911 or your local emergency number.

 But something essential was missing.

-So instead of blind obedience, we moved toward blind autonomy.
+So instead of blind obedience, many people moved toward acting without guidance or reflection.

 Both can destabilize.